M8-Agency/Documents/Stack-Guide.md

 ## Credits

-Most of the credit for this guide goes to my friend [Waldemar Figueroa](https://github.com/waldemarfm), who wrote the original stack guide in our past life.
+Credit is due to my friend [Waldemar Figueroa](https://github.com/waldemarfm), who wrote the original stack guide in our past life.